jawher/mow.cli/README.md

 ```

 The parenthesis in the example above serve to mark that it is the sequence of a -e flag followed by an argument that is repeatable, and that
-all that is mutually exclusive to a choice betwwen -x and -y options.
+all that is mutually exclusive to a choice between -x and -y options.

 ### Option group